John F. Cowan

 John Francis Cowan (December 29, 1858 – November 25, 1917) was a prominent North Dakota lawyer, politician, Attorney General, and judge.
 While serving as the Judge of the Second Judicial District of North Dakota, Cowan became the first person in state history to face impeachment charges.

 Early life

 John F. Cowan was born on December 29, 1858, in Moffat, Scotland.
-In 1862, he immigrated to Ontario, Canada, with his family.
+In 1862, he immigrated to Canada West, with his family.
 Cowan graduated from the Ottawa Normal School, and then studied medicine at the College of Physicians and Surgeons of Ontario.

 He immigrated to the United States in 1880, settling in Port Huron, Michigan.
 There, he worked as a clerk for the Chicago & Grand Trunk Railroad Company.
 In 1881, he came to North Dakota (Dakota Territory at the time) and settled in Nelson County.
 Cowan later moved to Devils Lake, and he later worked at the law office of John McGee.

 Career

 In 1884, Cowan was elected justice of the peace in Devils Lake.
 In 1885, he was admitted to practice law before the Territorial District Court and opened his own law office.
 Cowan later formed the Cowan & McClory firm with P. J. McClory.
 In 1886, Cowan was elected to the office of superintendent of schools for Ramsey County and was reelected in 1888.
 In 1890, Cowan was elected as State’s Attorney of Ramsey County, and served in that role until 1894.